-Cash Basis Accounting – Small Business
+Accounting In Small Business

-- Since it is a single-entry system and simple it is easily understood by people with very less or no knowledge and background in finance and accounting.
+- Since it is a single-entry system and simple, it is easily understood by people with very less or no knowledge and background in finance and accounting.

 - Since it tracks cash inflow and outflow, a firm knows how much actual cash it has at a given period.

-- Cash basis accounting gives us less accurate results since the timings of the cash flows do not give the exact timing of the changes in the financial condition of a business.
+- It gives us less accurate results since the timings of the cash flowsCash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. do not provide the exact timing of the changes in the financial condition of a business.

-- This type of accounting results can be manipulated by not cashing received checks or changing the payment timings for its liabilities.
+- This type of accountingType Of AccountingThere are different types of the accounting which an organization can follow as per the scope of its work and need of stakeholders.
+Some of them include financial accounting, forensic accounting, accounting information system, managerial accounting, taxation, auditing, cost accounting, etc. results can be manipulated by not cashing received checks or changing the payment timings for its liabilities.

-- This method does not generate accurate financial statements hence the lenders refuse to lend money to business having cash basis accounting.
+- This method does not generate accurate financial statements; hence the lenders refuse to lend money to business having cash basis accounting.

-Cash Basis Accounting vs Accrual Basis Accounting
+Cash Basis Accounting Vs Accrual Basis Accounting

-|The simple system that keeps a record of business cash flow.||Complicated method.|
+|The simple system that keeps a record of business cash flow||Complicated method.|

 |Apt for small business, sole proprietorship firm that mostly deals with transactions in cash.||Suitable for businesses that don’t get paid right at the moment.|

-|Gives a clear picture of the amount of cash in hand and in the bank account.||Gives a clear picture of the true financial position of a business.|
+|Gives a clear picture of the amount of cash in hand and the bank account;||Gives a clear picture of the correct financial position of a business;|

-|Doesn’t reflect money that is owed to you or money you owe to others.||It records money owed to you and money you owe to others.|
+|It doesn’t reflect the money that is owed to you or money you owe to others.||It records money owed to you and the money you owe to others.|

-Cash Basis of Accounting – Conclusion
+Cash Basis Accounting Video